-- Respect each other (staff and pupils)

-- Respect our school and be responsible look after facilities and equipment

-- Have pride in our work and always try our best

-- Be sensible and safe

-- Listen (to) and include others.
-Consider others always

-- Be honest

-- Keep safe

-• Be positive and have fun
+- Behave in an orderly and self-controlled way - Respect each other (staff and pupils) - In class, make it possible for all pupils to learn - Listen carefully to adults in school - Let an adult know if they have any worries or concerns - Respect our school and be responsible look after facilities and equipment - Have pride in our work and always try our best - Do all of my classwork and homework as well as you can - Be sensible and safe - Listen (to) and include others.
+Consider others always - Be honest - Move quietly around the school - Keep safe - Wear the correct uniform at all times no excessive haircuts or piercings - Come to school regularly and on time - Accept sanctions when given - Refrain from behaving in a way that brings the school into disrepute, including when outside school - Be positive and have fun

-Each class holds regular discussions or circle times to teach children how to value themselves and each other.
+Each class holds regular discussions to teach children how to value themselves and each other.
 These include opportunities for:

-- children and adults to discuss specific problems - discussion of general issues, often as part of the PSHCE curriculum (Personal, Social, Health and Citizenship Education) - negotiation and reinforcement of class guidelines for behaviour
+- children and adults to discuss specific problems - discussion of general issues, often as part of the PSHE curriculum (Personal, Social and Health Education) - negotiation and reinforcement of class guidelines for behaviour

-Personal, Social, Health and Citizenship Education (PSHCE) teaching, which follows the SEAL (Social and Emotional Aspects of Learning) framework, is a vital part of the school's curriculum.
+Personal, Social and Health Education (PSHE) teaching, which follows various programmes including the SEAL (Social and Emotional Aspects of Learning) framework, IMPS, You, Me PSHE (Islington scheme), and Philosophy For Children, is a vital part of the school's curriculum.
 This encourages awareness of our own feelings and feelings of others, and models positive strategies for dealing with difficult situations.
 Daily collective worship also promotes positive behaviour.